Key takeaways

 - If you are in higher tax brackets, you may be able to sell stocks at a loss to offset a portion of your income

-- Work with a financial planner and tax advisor to take advantage of all your options.
+- Work with a financial planner and tax adviser to take advantage of all your options